linode/docs/docs/guides/web-servers/php/php-composer/index.md

     }
 }
     {{< /output >}}
 1. To integrate the new classes into a project, use the `autoload.php` script that Composer automatically generated.
 It can be included in any PHP file using the instruction `require __DIR__ . '/vendor/autoload.php';`.
-Here is a sample PHP file that uses the auto-loader and the new package.
+Below is a sample `random.php` file that uses the auto-loader and the new package.

     {{< file "random_num/random.php" php >}}